rackerlabs/rackspace-how-to/content/cloud-files/streaming-audio-and-video-with-html-5.md

 files](http://81310752d5730fb4ef3c-221b4998ec12974102282b6d4a8fafbe.r2.cf1.rackcdn.com/streaming_video.zip) zip
 archive of video files) to download and test video streaming functionality.

-HTML5 video requires the following three file formats to ensure that you cover the most platforms:
+HTML5 video requires you to use the following three file formats to maximize the number of platforms on which your media can be played:

 - **.mp4**
 - **.ogv**